atmay/Emporium/README.md

-# The Emporium: Mock E-Shop :shopping_cart:
+# The Emporium: A Mock E-Shop :shopping_cart:
 E-commerce project created out of curiosity

 What it has: